• Home

 Why it is important to study these legislations

-The 1974 Health and Safety at Work Act with its accompanying 1992 suit of regulations is the original legal duties placed on employers.
+The Health and Safety at Work etc Act 1974 with its accompanying 1992 suite of regulations, six pack, is the original legal duties placed on employers.

 The Equality Act 2010 gives everyone the same chances to do what they can.
 In the workplace, The Act places duties on employer to provide extra help to get disabled employee to get the same chances as everyone else.